turingschool-examples/frontend-mod-1-prework/day_2/array_methods.md

 #    Array Methods

+## `Different Array Method Types:`

+The `Pop Method`
+Removes the last element from an array and return that element

+The `Push Method`
+Adds one or more elements to the end of an array, and returns the new `length` of the array

+The `Shift Method`
+Removes the first element from an array and returns that element

+The `Unshift Method`
+Adds one or more elements to the front of an array, and returns the new `length` of the array

 ## `Quick Reference on Arrays`
 An `array` is a special type of variable that stores a list of values.